The journey to better respiratory health starts here.

 Immediately after, the question most often turns to: what can I do about it?

-And in this pursuit, a pulmonologist or physician may offer a litany of treatment options such as traditional medications, surgery, supplemental oxygen use or stem cell therapy.
+And in this pursuit, a pulmonologist or physician may offer a litany of treatment options such as traditional medications, surgery, supplemental oxygen use or cellular therapy.
 However, one method of addressing the progression of the disease that very rarely goes ignored or unmentioned is that of pursuing pulmonary rehabilitation for COPD.
 In short, pulmonary rehabilitation is exactly as it sounds, it’s a rehab program to improve the function of your lungs, and increase to increase the quality of your life.

-With your health in mind, the Lung Institute is here to explore the topic of Pulmonary Rehabilitation for COPD: Benefits, Exercises and Guidelines and help you along your journey to a longer and more comfortable life.
+With your health in mind, the Lung Health Institute is here to explore the topic of Pulmonary Rehabilitation for COPD: Benefits, Exercises and Guidelines and help you along your journey to a longer and more comfortable life.

 When it comes to the treatment of severe chronic obstructive pulmonary disease (COPD) your physician or pulmonologist may prescribe oxygen therapy—among other available forms of treatment—as a way to ease the symptoms of the disease—namely shortness of breath.
 The way in which supplementary oxygen works is simple: it provides you a constant stream of oxygen directly through the nose to help ease your breathing and oxygen intake, regardless of your respiratory difficulty.